How I Discovered My Creative Process For Painting

 Don't Become Overwhelmed

 Once I have my picture created, I choose a pallete of colors that compliment each other and that best work with the picture.
-Sometimes I only need to use a simple photograph or image.
-Many people use a sketchbook or journal as mentioned, but if you're an artist or you feel that you've lost your creativity, here are a couple of steps to help. (process for creativity
+Many people use a sketchbook or journal as mentioned, but if you're an artist or you feel that you've lost your creativity, here are a couple of steps to help. (process for creativity)

 I'll admit that I love creating ideas for new art, but I have to keep this process under control.
 If I don't, I'll cause two negative outcomes:

-1. I will take time away from actually creating paintings which results in poor production
+- I will take time away from creating a specific number of paintings per month which will result in low art production.

-I learned these two steps from experience.
-I had to prioritize my time so that I didn't enable these two negative elements to take up time in my mind and my day.
+I learned to overcome these two steps from experience.
+I learned to prioritize my time so that I didn't enable these two negative elements to destroy my art production and my inner peace.